-The Value of Education
+The Value of a College Education

-1).
-Past generations did fine without college, why do I need it now?
+Past generations did fine without college.

 From 1973 to 2018, jobs in the US flipped from 72% of jobs being attainable with a high school diploma or less.
 The trend now for 2018 and beyond is less than 38% of jobs will be secured with that same high school education.
 This means 63% of jobs require at minimum "some college" or more.